rachana1101/dvd_prj/README.txt

 		Entity : Classes meant to interact with the object.
 External : Objects meant only to expose outside

+Note : No caching is been added since it was out of scope of this project but hits to the DB can be reduced by adding caching at the appropriate layers.

 ===============================================================================================================================
 Database - Also save in /main/resources/sql/create_db.sql
 ===============================================================================================================================